 For optional elements of your service which a child has specifically activated, you can consider necessary for contract for any processing which is objectively necessary to deliver that specific element of the service if the child has capacity to enter into a contract, in the same way as for core processing.
 You can also consider legitimate interests.
 However, for these to apply, you must give the child separate choices to activate each separate element of the service wherever this is functionally possible.
 You cannot bundle independent elements of a service together.
-See also the standard on data minimisation in section 7 of this code.
+See also the standard on data minimisation in this code.

 You do not need consent under PECR cookie rules as long as the processing is strictly necessary for these extra elements of a service, and they have been requested by the child.
 There are advantages to using legitimate interests or contract instead of consent, to avoid repeated consent requests and 'consent fatigue'.
-However, you still need to comply with the standards in this code related to privacy settings and controls, even if this falls short of a full consent mechanism.
+However, you still need to conform to the standards in this code related to privacy settings and controls, even if this falls short of a full consent mechanism.

 To reinforce the importance of a child's choice, or as a safeguard against a particular risk to a child's interests, you may decide to rely on consent for some non-core processing.
 If you do so then you need to ensure you use a positive opt-in method of consent which is clear, separate from your terms and conditions, separate from your privacy information, and easy to withdraw.
 You must also comply with Article 8 of the GDPR (as adapted by section 9 of the DPA 2018) and obtain parental consent for children under 13.
 More on this below.
-You must also still comply with all the standards in this code.
+You must also still conform to all the standards in this code to the extent they are relevant to your service.

-You should remember that you will need GDPR-compliant consent under PECR for any relevant cookies, apps or other technologies which gain access to, or store data on, the user device, but which are not strictly necessary for the service.
+You should remember that you need GDPR-compliant consent under PECR for any relevant cookies, apps or other technologies which gain access to, or store data on, the user device, but which are not strictly necessary for the service.
+You should also note the opinion of the European Data Protection Board (EDPB) about processing for the purposes of online behavioural advertising.
+EDPB has been clear that it considers that legitimate interests will not be an appropriate lawful basis for processing for this type of online activity (which leaves consent as the only remaining viable lawful basis for processing).